mishudark/django-chuck/doc/getting_started/modules.rst

-                                                                              Requires git and depends on less-css module unittest                                                                      A collection of apps that make your TDD life a lot more easier. uwsgi                                                                         Generates a config and app file for your `uWSGI <http://projects.unbit.it/uwsgi/>`_ deployment
+                                                                              Requires git and depends on less-css module unittest                                                                      A collection of apps that make your TDD life a lot more easier. uwsgi                                                                         Generates a config and app file for your `uWSGI <http://projects.unbit.it/uwsgi/>`_ deployment uwsgi-cherokee                                                                Generate a uwsgi config to be used in Cherokee webserver
 ============================================================================= ==========================

 A few words about...